alexandre-daubois/phikl/README.md

 - Phikl will automatically refresh the cache if a PKL module is modified since last warmup
 - Any corrupted cache entry will be automatically refreshed

+### Cache Backends

 If you have your own cache system, you can use the `Pkl::setCache()` method to set the cache system to use.
 You can pass it any instance of compliant PSR-16 cache system implementing `Psr\SimpleCache\CacheInterface`.
 This is useful you want to use, for example, a Redis server as a cache system for your Pkl modules.

+Phikl comes with the following cache backends:

+ * `PersistentCache`, which is the default one used by Phikl.
+It uses a file to store the cache.
+ * `APCuCache`, which uses the APCu extension to store the cache in memory.